Thomas Thornton (sportsman, died 1823): Gun collection

+One of Thornton's volley guns—an extremely unusual, 14-barrel rifle—survives and is part of the armouries collection of Le Grand Curtius museum in Liege, Belgium.
+This was made in London around 1800 by William Dupe.
+The weapon is inscribed in gold damascene with words "Perdition to Conspirators" and "With this alone I'll defend Robro Camp 1795", a reference to the events around five years earlier that led to the loss of Thornton's military command.

+In 2001, Christie's sold a pair of Thornton's sporting guns, and a pair of cased pistols made for Thornton by Joseph Manton around 1774.
+Another pair of Thornton's pistols, duelling pistols made by Manton around 1776, was auctioned by Bonhams in 2011.

 Family

 Thornton was perhaps twice married: possibly firstly to Alicia Thornton, so-called, thought by Charles Fothergill to be his mistress.

 Alicia became famous in her own right as the jockey who rode in two challenges of 1804–5, while Thornton was made notorious for the large bets on these races.
 The first event was in August 1804 and was associated with the York race meeting.
 Alicia raced her brother-in-law, Captain Flint, over four miles at Knavesmire, riding Thornton's horse Vinigrillo.
 However she lost.

 At the following year's York meeting, Alicia rode against Frank Buckle, and won; but Thornton was horsewhipped by Flint, after refusing to honour the bet of 1000 guineas he had made on the 1804 race.
 Alicia eloped with a soldier in 1806.

 Thornton married at Lambeth, in 1806, Eliza Cawston of Mundon, Essex, by whom he had a son, William Thomas, born in London in 1807.
 By a will executed in London in 1818 he bequeathed almost all his property to Thornvillia Diana Thornton, his illegitimate daughter, then aged 17, by Priscilla Duins.
 The will was disputed by his widow on behalf of her son, and both the prerogative court and French tribunals pronounced against its validity.